wfjm/w11/doc/README.txt

           ioto  -> rbnak  - indicates rbus abort, either no ack or timeout ioerr -> rberr  - indicates that rbus err flag was set

-    - migrate to rbus protocol verion 3
+    - migrate to rbus protocol version 3
       - in rb_mreq use now aval,re,we instead of req,we
       - basic rbus transaction now takes 2 cycles, one for address select, one for data exchange.
 Same concept and reasoning behind as in ibus V2.